andrewjw/site/_posts/2009-12-17-custom-podcasts-mythtv.md

            &lt;/itunes:category&gt;
     """ % { "datetime": datetime.now().ctime() })

 Finally we need to write out a small bit of XML for each file that's in our directory waiting to be downloaded.
-We do this by looking at each mp3 file in the podcasts directory and looking for the appropriate entry in MythTV's <tt>recorded</tt> table.
+We do this by looking at each mp3 file in the podcasts directory and looking for the appropriate entry in MythTV's `recorded` table.
 If an entry doesn't exist then recording has been deleted and we delete the mp3 file.

     db = MySQLdb.connect(user="mythtv", passwd="mythtv", db="mythconverg")